dianecandler/MongoWOtracker/README.md

   * Add new exercises to a new workout plan.

   * View multiple the combined weight of multiple exercises on the `stats` page.LT text

+  ## Code provided for exercises

+  * Seed code not provided in package.json so could not "npm run seed"
+  * Once data is entered in under "Complete" not as a "Continue", data is entered on the next day.
+Code provided for this.
+Not comfortable with this but using program provided and completing MVP for assignment.